charlesfrye/LearnYouAHaskell/README.md

 # LearnYouAHaskell
-Learning to Use Haskell with Miran Lipovaca's Book
+Learning to Use Haskell w Miran Lipovaca's Book